• Skip to primary navigation

 );

 The next step is to create another variable, called $the_query.
-(Class Reference/WP Query) This variable is used by WordPress to it display the posts.
+(Class Reference/WP Query) This variable is used by WordPress to display the posts.
 Used the following code to add our arguments to it:

 $the_query = new WP_Query( $args );